kq1231/timely/tasks.md

     - Replace the radio buttons with cupertino sliders -D
     - Textbox is not user friendly.
 Add hint text "Today's priority" and border.
 Should not be full width. -D
 - Tab 5 decimal input not coming -D
-- Repeats never ko delete karke daily ko default karna hai
+- Repeats never ko delete karke daily ko default karna hai -D
-- Keyboard resizing issue
+- Keyboard resizing issue -D
-- Tab 3, 4 and 5 suffer from the text overflow issue.
+- Tab 3, 4 and 5 suffer from the text overflow issue. -D